Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

-# Using Alpine Linux's repositories
+# Using Alpine Linux repositories
 The packages in Alpine Linux repositories are more updated the iSH's own repositories.
 To use it to replace iSH's own repositories, run:

  ```sh